saschagrunert/demystifying-containers/part1-kernel-space/post.md

 # echo $$ > /sys/fs/cgroup/memory/demo/tasks
 ```

-Now we can write a sample application to consume the limited 100MB of memory:
+Now we can write a sample application to consume more than the allowed 100MB of
+memory:

 ```rust
 pub fn main() {